Almost everywhere you go, someone is always asking for a PSA birth certificate.

-Got hired?
+Have you got hired?
 HR will request your birth certificate.

 And don’t get me started with government-issued documents like the Philippine passport and driver’s license that all require a birth certificate to prove your identity.

-It is therefore inevitable to find yourself applying for a birth certificate every once in a while.
 Fortunately, getting this primary document has never been easier.

-You can either do the traditional walk-in application at designated offices or eliminate all the hassles by ordering online.
+You can do the traditional walk-in application at designated offices or eliminate all the hassles by ordering online.

 Table of Contents